SoftwarePotential/softwarepotential.github.io/Getting-Started-With-Distributor.markdown

 # Issuing a Distributor License
 Licenses suitable for Distributor are created using the Software Potential service in the same manner as any other license.
 The key differences with a Distributor license are:

-- The license is identified as **For use with Distributor only**.
+- The **Distributor** option must be selected in the **Environment and Locking** section.
-- The **Max Instances Per Client** value is set to the number of concurrent usages for the license being created i.e. a value of 2 here will allow two people to use your application at once within the Distributor system.
+- In the **Usage Settings** section the **Max Concurrent Instances** value is set to the number of concurrent usages for the license being created i.e. a value of 2 here will allow two people to use your application at once within the Distributor system.

 Distributor licenses can be created either: